 - Login details and credentials for systems we use to provide our services;

-- Any other information that may be indicated on a business card (e.g. function) or which you may provide to us on conferences, events, webinars or workshops.
+- Any other information that may be indicated on a business card (e.g. function) or which you may provide to us on conferences, events, webinars or workshops or that may be available on public sources.

 For which purposes does GEB process your personal data?